Sbrao666/youtube-videos/README.md

 Order is  optional query parameter. it responsible for sort based on publishedAt.

-### Cron job for geeting video details from youtube api
+### Cron job for fetching video details from youtube api
 Cron job run at interval of every 10 min and save the video published in last 10 mins.